A personal message from Jim Babka and Perry Willis, Co-Founders of Downsize DC and Co-Creators of the Zero Aggression Project

 The day arrived when Zero Aggression ideas were seen and heard by everyone, everywhere, every day.
 Arguments in favor of Zero Aggression saturated…

 - Bumper stickers

 - The intense pressure that forced Congress to pass Zero Aggression bills and amendments

 But how was this universal visibility achieved, and why was it so important?

 It had a lot to do with small actions taken by YOU on a regular basis.
 This will be the subject of the next installment of our story in reverse.
 In the meantime…

 If you’re not already a member of the ZAP Founders Committee please consider joining before it closes on April 30th.

-Founders will be listed on the ZAP website perpetually.
+Founders will be listed on the ZAP website forever.

-- Become a Founder by donating on our secure web form.
+- Become a Founder by donating here.
 Or…

-- If you’re already a Founder, raise your current listing on the roster by investing more (the names are ranked by size, cumulative)
+- If you’re already a member, raise your current listing on the roster by donating more (the names are ranked by size, cumulative)

 You can take a quick tour of the new ZAP site when you visit the contribution form.
 Some sections are already open, and some are behind a curtain, to be unveiled after we finish our story-in-reverse.